iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/move-objects.md

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_2DMoveObjects.png)

-## Moving objects in the 3D-panel:
+## Moving objects in the 3D View:

-To move an object in the [3D-panel](../user-interface/the-3d-view.md) first make sure that you activated the **move mode** by clicking on the respective button of the [3D-panel toolbar](../user-interface/the-3d-view.md#the-toolbar-of-the-3d-panel).
+To move an object in the [3D View](../user-interface/the-3d-view.md) first make sure that you activated the **move mode** by clicking on the respective button of the [3D View toolbar](../user-interface/the-3d-view.md#the-toolbar-of-the-3D View).

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_3DMoveObjects.png)